Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 Weight loss vs. diabetes management

-The dosage of tirzepatide and choice of tirzepatide brand is also based on whether tirzepatide is being used for weight loss or diabetes management.
+The dosage of tirzepatide and the choice of tirzepatide brand are also based on whether tirzepatide is being used for weight loss or diabetes management.
 Zepbound is used for weight loss and obstructive sleep apnea.
 Mounjaro is indicated for type 2 diabetes.
 The dosage of the medication depends on how much weight loss and glycemic control are needed.

 Work closely with your healthcare provider to determine the optimal dosage and monitor for any necessary adjustments as you progress with your treatment.